AhmedDev980/K8s/k8s_docker.md

-Docket: Container platform
+-Docker: Container platform
-K8s: Container orchistration platform
+-K8s: Container orchistration platform

 Drawbacks for Docker
 - Single Host ( In k8s it is a cluster so it will have many nodes.
 So we can over come this single host problem )